rajdeep-2001/amazon-chime-meeting-broadcast/README.md

 ## Prerequisites

-You will need AWSCLI installed and configured in your terminal.
+You will need AWSCLI & docker installed and configured in your terminal.

 ## Copilot - Installation and Configuration